mimadrone/writerblocks/README.md

 ## Requirements

-writerblocks was designed and tested with Python 3.6, and is not warranted to work with older Python versions.
+writerblocks depends on Python 3.5 or newer.
 It also requires pandoc (tested with version 1.19.2.4) for the format conversion process.

-## Installation and first run

-It's possible to use writerblocks simply by downloading the files and invoking it via `python3 /path/to/download/dir/writerblocks/writerblocks/cli.py`, but it's probably nicer to install via `pip`, following these steps:

-1. Download writerblocks.
-2. Go into the writerblocks directory (`/path/to/download/dir/writerblocks` from our earlier example) and run `pip install .`
-3. Invoke writerblocks using `writerblocks-cli -h` or `writerblocks-cli --help` to see usage information.

 ## Some usage examples